twilio-labs/twilio-firebase-extensions/abandoned-cart-emails/README.md

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* SendGrid API Key: A SendGrid API key with permission to add contacts to the marketing campaign
+* SendGrid API Key: What is your SendGrid API key?
+Make sure it has permission to send emails.

 * Email documents collection: What is the path to the collection that contains the documents used to build and send the emails?

-* Default from email address: The default email address to send the emails from
+* Default from email address: What is the default email address to send the emails from?

-* Default email to set as reply-to: The default email address to set as the email reply-to field
+* Default email to set as reply-to: What is the default email address to set as the email reply-to field?

-* Default email dynamic template ID: The SendGrid Dynamic Template ID that you want to use by default
+* Default email dynamic template ID: What is the SendGrid Dynamic Template ID that you want to use by default

-* The collection your shopping cart is stored in: This is the collection that this extension should observe in order to calculate whether a cart has been abandoned.
+* The collection your shopping cart is stored in: What is is the collection that this extension should observe in order to calculate whether a cart has been abandoned?

-* Time in minutes: The amount of time in minutes a cart is inactive before this extension will send them an email
+* Time in minutes: What is the amount of time in minutes a cart is inactive before this extension will send them an email?

-* Time in minutes between checks for abandoned carts: The amount of time in minutes between each check for abandoned carts.
+* Schedule for the check for abandoned carts: On what schedule should the cart collection be checked for abandoned carts?
+You can provide this in [App Engine cron.yaml syntax](https://cloud.google.com/appengine/docs/standard/python/config/cronref).